Why is the Wispr digital otoscope $1,495?

 Integration into your clinic environment

-The Wispr attaches to existing wall mounts and battery handles
+Wispr attaches to wall mount and battery handle

 Because we are physicians, we know how much abuse diagnostic equipment must endure.
 In the course of our work as emergency physicians, we’ve dropped traditional analog otoscopes hundreds of times and can’t recall them breaking.
 We know that our Wispr has to be tough enough to hold up to the clinical environment.
 The electronics inside the Wispr are held in an internal skeleton.
 The skeleton isolates external forces (such as from a drop) from the internal electronics.
 The LCD touch-screen is protected by a rubber bumper.
 The optics module adapter, the piece that supports the camera, has some lateral “give” built-in.
 If it does become damaged, it is field replaceable.
 We often compare the Wispr to a smart phone.
 If dropped often enough, it will break.
 If that happens, we offer an exchange, no matter the damage, for a flat rate of $300.

-The Wispr was conceived and invented in Madison, Wisconsin by emergency physicians Drs Berbee, Rebella and Hamedani of the University of Wisconsin BerbeeWalsh Department of Emergency Medicine.
-Our engineers are in Arlington, VA.
 The Wispr is primarily manufactured in Omaha, Nebraska with specialty components made in Florida, Connecticut and Michigan.
 We could have reduced the cost of the device by about 15% if we had used overseas manufacturing.
 We felt that it was important to build the Wispr in the United States.
 There are two reasons for this.
 First is that it is easier for us to visit and communicate with our partners.
-This was particularly important during initial development as we had a number of issues with building Wisprs that required close collaboration with all partners.
+During the development of this new device, this was particularly important as we had a number of issues with building Wisprs that required close collaboration with all partners.
 Second is that we are proud to make this device in the United States.
-The conception, engineering, development, marketing, sale and support of this device requires a large number of talented Americans.
+The conception, engineering, development, marketing, sale and support of this device requires a large number talented Americans.

 We have built the Wispr to be a serious clinical tool.
 That means that when you have problems or questions about the device, you expect immediate help.
 We have a customer support organization based in Madison, Wisconsin that includes live support via either the phone, chat or email.
 This support is available at no charge during extended business hours.
 If you have a question, we will get you the answer.
 If you have a problem, we will fix it.
 We will provide updates to the software free of charge.
-We are proud of the positive feedback and reviews we receive from our customers.
 Maintaining a support structure where there are knowledgeable people to answer your questions quickly is expensive.
 We don’t want to be part of any other kind of company.
-You can reach us at 608.729.7234 or email@example.com.